As the capital of Germany, there are plenty of things to do in Berlin!

 It’s also an impressive piece of architecture.
 The unique layout of the stadium, with one end uncovered by the roof, makes for a strange sight.

 If you don’t want to do a stadium tour, although I recommend you do, walking around the stadium and taking in its history and structure is one of the best free things to do in Berlin!

 This serves two purposes.
-One, to remind us of the past and that walls don’t work in the long run.
-The other is that it brings history alive for those of us who were not around when the wall was standing.
+One is to remind us of the past and that walls don’t work in the long run.
+The other is that it brings history alive for those who were not around when the wall was standing.

 The height of the wall surprised me when I first saw it.
 This makes sense when you consider the East German regime wanted to stop people from escaping, but it still took me by surprise.

 The graffiti on the wall makes the East Side Gallery even more interesting and vibrant.
 It’s a good idea to walk the length of the wall to see the different pieces.
 Many of them are striking and thought-provoking!

 This place has sparked some of the most memorable quotes about Berlin, and you’ll appreciate why when you check it out!